Danieldiazi/meteogalicia-api/README.md

 Description
 -----------

-MeteoGalicia-API implements an interface to the MeteoGalicia Rest web services.<br/>.
+MeteoGalicia-API implements an interface to the MeteoGalicia Rest web services.

 Documentation about MeteoGalicia web service is available at https://www.meteogalicia.gal/web/RSS/rssIndex.action?request_locale=es.